 As the decision analytics of a model indicate different courses of action, a company needs to be nimble enough to exploit them.
 The decision model also needs to be flexible and responsive enough to integrate the new input, including possible new factors that become important along the way.
 Analytica does this, thanks to a highly visual orientation for clarity, and technology that makes it easy for users to adjust and extend even complex models.
 Feedback loops can then be managed, encouraged and used to achieve company goals – without driving the business model off the road.

-If you’d like to know how Analytica, the modeling software from Lumina, can help improve your visibility and management through decision analytics, then try a free evaluation of Analytica to see what it can do for you.
+If you’d like to know how Analytica, the modeling software from Lumina, can help improve your visibility and management through decision analytics, then try the free edition of Analytica to see what it can do for you.